 - Describe your parenting style/philosophy.

-All of the information is gathered into a home study packet and sent for approval to an adoption specialist.
-When your application has been approved, you will be notified.
+The information is gathered into a home study packet and sent for approval to an adoption specialist.
+You will receive a notification upon approval.

-You may continue to look at the available children, and attend recruitment activities, especially the picnics or events when foster children who are available for adoption are in attendance.
-Notify your counselor when you are interested and need more information about a certain child or sibling group.
+Following your home study approval, upload your completed home study document and fill out our Adoption Form.
+Replies typically take 5-7 business days.
+In the meantime, you may continue to look at the available children for adoption and attend recruitment activities, primarily when foster children available for adoption are in attendance.
+Notify your counselor when you are interested and need more information about a specific child or sibling group.

-When the needs of a child or sibling group are matched with your family, your adoption counselor will discuss with you the pre-placement activities that must occur.
-The official placement in your home will occur when you, the child and the counselor determine that the child is ready.
+When the needs of a child or sibling group are matched with your family, your adoption counselor will inform you of the pre-placement activities.
+The official placement in your home will happen when you, the child, and the counselor determine the child is ready.

-After a child is placed, a counselor must make monthly visits in order to assess the child’s adjustment and if new or additional services are needed.
+After a child is placed, a counselor must make monthly visits to assess the child’s adjustment to see if additional services are needed.
 The supervision period ends when the counselor provides “consents to adoption” to your attorney.

 Your attorney will schedule a hearing before a judge.
-At this hearing the adoption will be legalized and the child will legally become part of your family.
+The adoption will become legal at this hearing, and the child will legally become part of your family.